CLI Reference

 - Daemon lifecycle for the process and socket authority model.

-- Session lifecycle for status and archive semantics.
+- Sessions for status and archive semantics.

 Bare prompt shortcut